 This class is entirely online.
 Your work will be at your own pace whenever you want to do it since there are no scheduled class times.
-However the course has weekly assignments which are required.
+However the course has weekly lab assignments which are required.
 See the sections below about how to begin your class.

-The physics lab class has teaching assistants who help me with grading and who will also will help you if you need assistance with the activities.
-When the contact information for your assistants is available it will be added to the Blackboard site as well.

-There is a discussion forum on our class website where questions that others may have should be asked and answered.
-When you need assistance try University email rather than a phone call, and always put the course name "223-50" on the subject line.
+This physics lab class has teaching assistants who help me with grading and who will also will help you if you need assistance.
+There is a discussion forum on our class website where questions should be asked and answered.
+When you need individual assistance try University email rather than a phone call, and always put the course name "223-50" on the subject line.
 While phone calls and video conferences are other options, email is the best one for us if it works for you.